Zero Gravity Chairs & Other Remedies for Sciatica Treatment at Home

 There are a number of activities to improve your posture that you can practice every day from the comfort of home.
 Some of these include exercises to increase your core strength while others are as easy as making sure whichever chair you’re relaxing in has proper support to keep you from slouching.

 Sciatica symptoms affect between 10% and 40% of the population.
 As you’ve learned from our guide, however, you don’t have to just live with the pain!
-Choosing a zero gravity chair to take pressure off your lower back, getting regular massages, practicing good posture, and staying active are all simple lifestyle adjustments that may help alleviate or prevent sciatic nerve pain.
+Choosing a zero gravity chair to take pressure off your lower back, getting regular massages, wearing the right footwear, mindful breathing, practicing good posture, and staying active are all simple lifestyle adjustments that may help alleviate or prevent sciatic nerve pain.
 As always, be sure to consult your healthcare professional before beginning any home treatments to ensure it’s safe for you to do so.

 Want to learn more about the health benefits of zero gravity chairs?
 Check out these resources to see how they may benefit your lifestyle: